Comverse Technology: Continuing difficulties

 Recovery from the scandal was difficult.
 The three charged executives, who had stayed on as consultants, were fired without severance pay, and the company said it would pursue legal action against them.
 The board of directors was expanded from five to ten, with all new ones being Americans rather than Israelis.
 A new CEO, Andre Dahan, came on board in April 2007 but the ongoing management crisis prevented the company from engaging in new innovation or entering new business areas.
 Despite the 2006-2007 economic climate being one of growth, layoffs occurred in mid-2007.
 Research analysts began speculating that the company might break up.

 Because of the accounting issues from the option backdating, Comverse Technology was unable to file full or timely financial reports with the SEC.
 Its stock was delisted from the Nasdaq Stock Market on 1 February 2007, and removed from the S&P 500 and NASDAQ-100 at the same time.
 The stock then traded on the Pink Sheets.
 In 2009, the SEC settled its case with Comverse Technology; the company would not be subject to penalty fines over the backdating matter, but would accept a permanent injunction against itself regarding any future violations of law regarding publicly traded companies.
 A settlement in a similar case against Ulticom was also reached.
 The failure to file timely financial reports put the company at risk of having its stock registration revoked; a process deciding this, involving the SEC and an Administrative Law Judge, was still active of 2011.

-The financial crisis of 2008 and on caused further difficulties for Comverse Technology, with new layoffs occurring in October 2008, March 2009, and August 2009.
+The 2008 financial crisis caused further difficulties for Comverse Technology, with new layoffs occurring in October 2008, March 2009, and August 2009.
 The company reportedly lost considerable money in 2009, and the moves were typical of other hi-tech companies caught in the bad economic environment.
 Some of Comverse's products were still viewed highly; a Yankee Group survey ranked them first in the world in their type of billing services, and they were the worldwide market-share leaders in providing multimedia message service centers to wireless carriers.
 However, the rise in popularity of smartphones and of sending e-mail eroded the carrier market for some of Comverse's products and services.
 By 2009, the company's upper management was now largely American rather than Israeli, Dahan was under internal criticism, and there were frequent clashes regarding company culture.